ChristianHardin/Group1_ITSC-3155/README.md

 ![Architecture_Photo](./images/Architecture.png)

 ## Technology Stack:
-Angular - Front end system  <br>
+Angular - Front-end system framework to assist with the webpage design <br>
+HTML/CSS - Markup Language to write the front-end <br>
+Typescript - Language Angular uses. <br>
-SQL - database to hold all data  <br>
+MySQL - Used to create the databases to hold all data. <br>
-API Integration
+Express - Flexible web application framework to communicate between the front-end and database.

 ## Team Members: